agoel41/machine-translation/README.md

 - ***data:*** This folder contains the dataset on which the model is trained.
 - ***static:*** This folder contains the static content such as images (accuracy and validation graphs) etc.
 - ***machine-translation-encoder-decoder-model.ipynb:*** Ipython notebook for machine translation using encoder-decoder sequence to sequence architecture.
 This model is overfitting the data.
 Please refer to the corresponding performance graph for reference.
+- ***machine-translation-attention.ipynb:*** Machine translation (from english to hindi) using attention model.
+This model also overfitting the data and refer to the corresponding performance graph below.

 ### Performance graphs